-The Edison Electric Institute’s report, “Before and After the Storm,” documents the nationwide array of investments and emerging best practices that investor-owned utilities are making in response to lessons learned from Sandy, and in anticipation of more severe events in the future.
-In some cases, public utility commissions and state and local leaders are also undertaking a range of initiatives to help them assess requirements and review proposals for such investments, both in the states immediately affected by Sandy and far beyond.
+In October 2012, after Superstorm Sandy struck the New Jersey and New York coastline, more than 8 million people were left without power.
+Many, in major cities, were left in the dark for days.
+An Edison Electric Institute report, “Before and After the Storm,” documents the nationwide array of investments and emerging best practices that investor-owned utilities have made in response to lessons learned from hurricanes like Superstorm Sandy, and in anticipation of more severe events in the future.
+Public utility commissions and state and local government leaders also undertook a range of initiatives to help them assess requirements and review proposals for such investments, both in those states directly affected by Sandy and in those that were indirectly affected.

 There is compelling evidence that the increase in severe weather patterns in recent decades signifies a general increasing severity in these hazards, either due to periodic, heuristic factors, or to the climate change effects induced by modern society.